theupdateframework/taps/tap8.md

 # Motivation

-TUF supports key rotation using multiple ways that are ad hoc and differ based upon the mechanism.
-This leads to some concerns:
+TUF supports key rotation for the root keys using an ad hoc way.
+Several use cases can benefit from a generalised mechanism:

 ## Self-maintaining *project* role